 Is one day enough for New River Gorge National Park?

-Yes, for a first visit to New River Gorge National Park, one day is enough to get a strong feel for the park.
-You won’t see every section, but you can absolutely hit the highlights if you stay focused.
+Yes.
+For a first visit, one day is enough to get a strong feel for the park.
+You won’t see every section, but you can hit the highlights if you stay focused on Canyon Rim, one feature hike, and Grandview.

 What’s the best hike for first-timers?

-I think Endless Wall is the best all-around pick for most first-timers.
+Endless Wall (2.4 miles round trip) is the best all-around pick for most first-timers.
 It gives you big scenery without asking for an all-day effort.
-For a more strenuous alternative, consider the Kaymoor Miners Trail.
+For a slightly longer alternative with a head-on bridge view, try Long Point Trail (3.2 miles round trip).

 Should I choose Grandview or more time near Canyon Rim?

-If you don’t mind extra driving, I’d choose Grandview for the finish.
-If you want a lower-stress day, stay around Canyon Rim longer near the visitor center in Fayetteville and keep things simple.
+If extra driving is fine, choose Grandview for the finish.
+If you want a lower-stress day, stay around Canyon Rim and Fayetteville and keep things simple.

-Don’t scrap the day right away.
-Light rain still allows for overlooks, short walks, and scenic driving in New River Gorge National Park, but I’d check current trail and road conditions before heading out.
+Don’t scrap the day.
+Light rain still allows for overlooks, short walks, and scenic driving.
+Check current trail and road conditions before heading out, especially after heavy rain.

 What other activities can I do in the park?